hetznercloud/csi-driver/docs/kubernetes/README.md

 ### DEPRECATED: Old Label

-Please switch to the [new label](#new-label).
-The label `instance.hetzner.cloud/is-robot-server` will be removed in future releases.
+We prefer that you use our [new label](#new-label).
+The label `instance.hetzner.cloud/is-robot-server` will be deprecated in future releases.

 **Cloud Servers**
 ```bash